barrycarter/bcapps/README-projects.txt

 ====================================================================

-Title: Use SRTM1 data and Three.js for realilstic citiscapes
+Title: Use SRTM1 data and Three.js for realistic citiscapes

 Description: there's a program (TODO: find its name) that uses openstreetmap.org data to create a 3D map of a city.
 Can we do the